ZimbiX/sequel-bigquery/README.md

 BigQuery requires all `UPDATE` statement to have a `WHERE` clause.
 As a workaround, statements which lack one have `where 1 = 1` appended automatically (crudely).

+### Combining statements

+When combining multiple statements into one query (with `;`), and the final statement is not a `SELECT`, the `google-cloud-bigquery` gem has a [bug](https://github.com/googleapis/google-cloud-ruby/issues/9617) which causes an exception.
+Note that all the statements have been executed when this happens.
+A workaround is to append `; SELECT 1`.

 ### Alter table

-We've found that the `google-cloud-bigquery` gem seems to have a bug where an internal lack of result value results in a `NoMethodError` on nil for `fields` within `from_gapi_json`.
-[See issue #6](https://github.com/ZimbiX/sequel-bigquery/issues/6#issuecomment-968523731).
-As a workaround, all generated statements within `alter_table` are joined together with `;` and executed only at the end of the block.
-A `select 1` is also appended to try to ensure we have a result to avoid the aforementioned exception.
-A bonus of batching the queries is that the latency should be somewhat reduced.
+BigQuery [rate-limits alter table statements](https://cloud.google.com/bigquery/quotas#dataset_limits) to 10 per second.
+This is mitigated somewhat by Sequel combining `ALTER TABLE` statements whenever possible, and BigQuery having extremely high latency (\~2 seconds per query); but you may still run into this limitation.

+We've also noticed a bug with `google-cloud-bigquery` where an `ALTER TABLE` statement resulted in a `NoMethodError` on nil for `fields` within `from_gapi_json`.
+We're not yet sure what caused this.

+### Column recreation

+Be careful when deleting a column which you might want to re-add.
+BigQuery reserves the name of a deleted column for up to the time travel duration - which is [*seven days*](https://cloud.google.com/bigquery/docs/time-travel).
+Re-creating the entire dataset is a painful workaround.

 ## Installation